-Crosse & Blackwell acquired both Sarson’s and Champion & Slee, another large London vinegar brewer, in 1929.
+Acquisition by Crosse & Blackwell Crosse & Blackwell acquired Henry Sarson & Sons and Champion & Slee, another large London vinegar brewer, in 1929.
 The merger brought together the three largest vinegar brewers in the South of England.

-The Crosse & Blackwell vinegar interests were merged with those of Distillers and Beaufoy Grimble in 1932 to form British Vinegars with a capital of £450,000.
+The Crosse & Blackwell vinegar interests were merged with those of Distillers and Beaufoy Grimble to form British Vinegar with a capital of £450,000 in 1932.